 But what I found would change the course of the next three years for me and maybe the rest of my life.
 I found a sunbird, not just a sunbird, lots of beautiful scarlet-tufted malachite sunbirds.
 There in the bright sunshine just a few metres away such a spectacular bird.
 I sat and watched them.

 The rest of the trek passed, but this hour or so at the base of Mount Kenya remained clearly lodged in my mind.
 What I did not know is that Professor Nick Davies of the University of Cambridge had already written to me inviting me to come to visit him in Cambridge with a view to competing for a PhD studentship.
 That letter was lying unopened at my parent’s house while I was watching sunbirds over Christmas.
-I found it when I got back to the UK, we decided to call it quits early in the New Year of 1988 and returned.
-I took Nick up on his invitation and somehow talked myself into getting a studentship at the University of Cambridge and Nick asked ‘what do you want to work on?’, the answer was, of course, to go back to Mount Kenya and try to understand something about what those beautiful birds were doing.
+I found it when I got back to the UK.
+Kath and I decided to call it quits early in the New Year of 1988, and flew back to London.
+I took Nick up on his invitation and somehow talked myself into getting a studentship at the University of Cambridge and when Nick asked ‘what do you want to work on?’, the answer was, of course, to go back to Mount Kenya and try to understand something about what those beautiful birds were doing.
 He just agreed and we set up the project and I spent most of the next three years spending half my time in genteel Cambridge and the other half at 4,500m in the alpine zone of Mount Kenya.